BuzzardFoods/buzzardfoods/README.md

 ###  Who I am:

-My background’s a bit unconventional: I dropped out of middle school to live in a car with my dad and do hard drugs.<sup>[^3]</sup> I spent my formative years learning by making do with what was on hand, fixing things, breaking them, and fixing them again.
-Coasted through life in a haze of weed smoke, got sober, and realized life is more than just waiting to die.
-Now I’m focused on putting myself to use through coding, AI, recovery, and sometimes tattooing.
-I hope to combine my love of helping people, technology, and do something _noble._
+My background’s a bit unconventional: I dropped out of middle school to live in a car with my dad and do hard drugs.<sup>[^3]</sup> I spent my formative years learning by making do with what was on hand, fixing things, breaking them, and fixing them again.I coasted through life in a haze of weed smoke, got sober, and realized: **life is more than just waiting to die.** Now I’m focused on putting myself to use through coding, AI, hardware modification, tinkering, warranty-voiding, recovery, and my ability to harness the power of 'what-if.'

+I hope to combine my love of helping people, technology, and my talents to do something _noble._

 ###  Things I’m into: